kayak/carthage_remote_cache/README.md

     $ gem install carthage_remote_cache

-_Note: Installing ri documentation for sinatra can be quiet slow.
+_Note: Installing ri documentation for sinatra can be quite slow.
 Install with_ `--no-rdoc --no-ri` _if you don't want to wait._

 ## Quickstart